 A pesticide's toxicity is listed on the product label according to a three-tiered signal word rating system.
 Most consumer chemicals are rated as low to moderate toxicity.
 Labels using the signal word "caution" are rated as low toxicity pesticides.
-Those using the "warning" signal word are moderately toxic, and those using the "danger" signal word are highly toxic.
+Those using the "warning" signal word are moderately toxic, and those using the "danger" signal word are highly toxic or highly corrosive.
 Avoid using any pesticide marketed for agricultural or commercial use.
 These chemicals are marketed for farm use and usually are concentrates formulated to be mixed for application on large acreage.
 For these reasons, mixing these products can be hazardous.
-In addition, these chemicals may use the "Danger-Poison" signal word and if this is the case they can be extremely hazardous.
+In addition, these chemicals may use the "Danger-Poison" signal word and a red skull and crossbones and if this is the case they can be extremely hazardous.
 Most consumers are not equipped to handle these pesticides.
 Acute toxicity is based on the following ratings:

-Table 1.1 - Toxicity Categories Product Signal Word Toxicity Category Oral LD50 (mg/kg) Probable Adult Lethal Dose DANGER-POISON highly toxic 0-50 a few drops to 1 teaspoon WARNING moderately toxic 50-500 1 - 2 teaspoons CAUTION slightly toxic 500-5000 1 ounce - 1 pint (pound) CAUTION almost non-toxic more than 5000 1 pint (pound)
+Table 1.1 - Toxicity Categories

+Product Signal Word Toxicity Category Oral LD50 (mg/kg) 1 Probable Adult Lethal Dose DANGER/DANGER-POISON highly toxic 0-50 a few drops to 1 teaspoon WARNING moderately toxic 50-500 1 - 2 teaspoons CAUTION slightly toxic 500-5000 1 ounce - 1 pint (pound) CAUTION almost non-toxic more than 5000 1 pint (pound)

-The amount in milligrams of chemical per kilogram of body weight to kill 50% of the test organisms in a toxicity test (usually white male rats) when administered orally (ingested).
+1The amount in milligrams of chemical per kilogram of body weight to kill 50% of the test organisms in a toxicity test (usually white male rats) when administered orally (ingested).